michaelhorsler/DevOps-Course-Starter/README.md

 LOG_LEVEL
 LOGGLY_TOKEN
 ```
 The Loggly Token provides an external logging route to store and record the logs.
+Logs include User id, function performed and database id of corresponding item.